gowrav-vishwakarma/SimpleMultiAgent/README.md

   When given a task, think through the problem step-by-step, consider the roles and capabilities of other agents, and use the available tools when necessary.
 Provide detailed explanations of your thought process and decisions.
 tools:
   - GoogleSearch  # List of tools this agent can use
-pre_prompt: true  # Whether to use the global pre_prompt
+pre_prompt: true  # Whether to use the global pre_prompt as prefix
-post_prompt: true  # Whether to use the global post_prompt
+post_prompt: true  # Whether to use the global post_prompt as suffix
 agentConnections:
   - SummarizerAgent  # Other agents this agent can interact with
 color: "#FFA07A"  # Color for console output